JU ragging : Arrested students not to enter campus till acquitted of charges

-Kolkata, Sep 26 (PTI) The 13 arrested in connection with the death of the Jadavpur University fresher allegedly due to ragging and sexual molestation at the hostel will not be allowed to either enter its premises or the campus, according to a decision by the varsity's executive council.
+Kolkata, Sep 26 (PTI) The Jadavpur University executive council has decided that the 13 present and former students who were arrested in connection with the ragging and death of a JU fresher will not be allowed to enter the institute's campus.

 They have also been barred from taking part in academic activities till they are exonerated in the case, a university official said on Wednesday.